yfde/yfde.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an undergraduate student in the Hong Kong University of Science and Technology(HKUST), currently working with Prof. [Chi-Keung Tang](http://www.cs.ust.hk/~cktang/) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io/) on the topic related to Diffusion Model.
+I am a junior undergraduate student at HKUST, working with Prof. [Chi-Keung Tang](http://www.cs.ust.hk/~cktang/) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io/).
+I am now doing summer research internship at [Stanford Vision and Learning Lab](https://svl.stanford.edu/) with [Shangzhe Wu](https://elliottwu.com/), [Chen Geng](https://chen-geng.com/), and Prof. [Jiajun Wu](https://jiajunwu.com/).
+I am also a research intern at [SenseTime](https://www.sensetime.com/).
 I will obtain BEng in Computer Science in Jun 2025.
-My research interests are in the areas of computer vision and machine learning, especially generative model.
-Currently I am focusing on diffusion model for video.
+My research interests are in the areas of Computer Vision and AIGC.

-I am looking for a Job / MPhil / PhD position now!
+I am looking for 25 Fall MPhil / PhD position now!

 ## Project